MadLadMadara/CM4025_Enterprise-Web-Development_Coursework/README.md

 This is the course work submition of Sam McRuvie (150933) [email](s.aj.mcruvie@gmail.com) for CM4024 Enterprise Web Development.

-### Contect
+### Application context
 A coffee roasting/selling e-comers website.
 That displays the company’s (“Coffee house roastery”) products.
 Users can not order directly form the site but can view the range of products!
+This app tracks product views and user demographics of views on products on products

 ### Built With